Enabling SSL in Amazon Redshift

 You can now perform a live query on the selected tables and columns of your connection.
 Because the selected tables and columns in your connection are linked, it may take a while to initially render the search results.
 This is because ThoughtSpot does not cache linked data.
 With linked data, ThoughtSpot queries the external database directly.

-You can modify an Embrace Redshift connection in the following ways:
+You can modify a Redshift connection in the following ways:

 - Edit an Amazon Redshift connection